Where and How an End User's Content is Stored

 Data processed by Glean will receive one of the following classifications:

-• Unrestricted - data will be classified Unrestricted when the unauthorized disclosure, alteration, or destruction of that data would result in little or no risk to Glean and its affiliates.
+Unrestricted: data will be classified public when the unauthorized disclosure, alteration, or destruction of that data would result in little or no risk to Glean and its affiliates.

 A classification of a data item may change over time.